-- All payments over £50,000 have to be authorised by the Treasurer or Deputy S151 Officer. - There are no specific insurance or guarantee facilities as the above arrangements are regarded as being adequate to cover all unforeseen occurrences.
+- All payments over £50,000 have to be authorised by the Treasurer or Deputy S151 Officer.
+With the exception of the Head of ICT who can authorise payments up to £75k - There are no specific insurance or guarantee facilities as the above arrangements are regarded as being adequate to cover all unforeseen occurrences.